Hannah is a freelance relocation writer from NYC that has become an expert on packing and unpacking.

 Pack and Wrap Knives to Avoid Injuries

 One of the worst setbacks of tableware packing is getting injured.
-Once you start unloading everything, you will be in a complete mess.
+Once you start unloading everything, you will be in a complete mess, so it’s important for everything to be moved safely.
 If you want to make sure the kids stay away from the box, label them and keep them far.
 There is no harm in stuffing more paper inside as well.
-Those sharp knives should not end in the wrong hands, which is why you need to take care of them properly in the first place.
+Those sharp utensils should not end in the wrong hands, which is why you need to pack knives with caution and take care of them properly in the first place.
 After applying these basic packing tips and tricks, you will be showing your friends how to pack silverware like a pro!

 Carefully wrap and pack every single item.